 In tight-knit communities, public health connects us all, for better or worse.
 A campus of our size and complexity regularly experiences public health challenges requiring well-organized planning and decisive response.

-Outbreaks of infectious diseases and communicable illnesses – such as an influenza epidemic, measles, mumps, norovirus, and sexually transmitted illnesses (STIs), and even outbreaks that occur elsewhere, like Ebola and Zika virus – require multifaceted management strategies and education campaigns to minimize the risk of contagion.
+Outbreaks of infectious diseases and communicable illnesses – such as an influenza epidemic, measles, mumps, norovirus, and sexually transmitted illnesses (STIs), and even outbreaks that occur elsewhere, like SARS, Ebola and Zika virus – require multifaceted management strategies and education campaigns to minimize the risk of contagion.

 - Immunizations, including those required for new students, recommended for travel, and protective during annual flu season

 - Screening and early intervention for illnesses such as TB, hepatitis B, and sexually transmitted infections

 - Monitoring of public health issues outside of Ithaca, and their actual or potential impact on our community

 - Educational campaigns related to prevention and self-care

 - Protocols and safety drills for health services staff, and tabletop exercises with campus and local health care partners

 - Communication strategies and media outreach to provide information during times of crisis or worry